Snow White and the Seven Dwarfs (film): Exhibition

 A behind-the-scenes exhibition titled Snow White and the Seven Dwarfs: The Creation of a Classic took place at The Walt Disney Family Museum from November 15, 2012, to April 14, 2013.
 The event celebrated the film's 75th anniversary by displaying more than 200 pieces of rare concept art and animation.
 It also detailed the entire story of the film's production, its release and the worldwide recognition it has earned through the years.

-Two extensive companion books, The Fairest One of All: The Making of Walt Disney’s Snow White and the Seven Dwarfs and Snow White and the Seven Dwarfs: The Art and Creation of Walt Disney’s Classic Animated Film were written by J.B.
+Two extensive companion books, The Fairest One of All: The Making of Walt Disney's Snow White and the Seven Dwarfs and Snow White and the Seven Dwarfs: The Art and Creation of Walt Disney's Classic Animated Film were written by J.B.
 Kaufman and published by Weldon Owen on October 16, 2012.

 Live-action adaptation

 An live action movie was released on March 21, 2025.
-Directed by Marc Webb, written by Erin Cressida Wilson with rewrites done by Greta Gerwig had worked on the most recent draft on the film's script and new music by Benj Pasek and Justin Paul and stars Rachel Zegler as cast as Snow White, Gal Gadot as the Evil Queen, Andrew Burnap as Jonathan, Martin Klebba, Jeremy Swift, George Salazar, Andy Grotelueschen, Tituss Burgess, Jason Kravits and Andrew Barth Feldman as the Seven Dwarfs: Grumpy, Doc, Happy, Sleepy, Bashful, Sneezy and Dopey, and Patrick Page as the Magic Mirror.
+Directed by Marc Webb and written by Erin Cressida Wilson and Greta Gerwig with new music by Benj Pasek and Justin Paul, it stars Rachel Zegler as Snow White, Gal Gadot as the Evil Queen, Andrew Burnap as Jonathan and Martin Klebba, Jeremy Swift, George Salazar, Andy Grotelueschen, Tituss Burgess, Jason Kravits and Andrew Barth Feldman as the Seven Dwarfs: Grumpy, Doc, Happy, Sleepy, Bashful, Sneezy and Dopey, with Patrick Page as the Magic Mirror.

 Other appearances

 The Seven Dwarfs made several appearances in shorts, and despite their popularity they were too numerous to animate efficiently.
 Commissioned shorts The Standard Parade (1939), The Seven Wise Dwarfs (1941, using mostly recycled footage), All Together (1942) and The Winged Scourge (1943) all include appearances.

 The 1984 film Gremlins featured the cartoon in the theater scenes.
 At the end of the 2022 Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness, Wanda Maximoff's sons can be seen watching Snow White and the Seven Dwarfs on the television in the living room.
 A clip of the Queen as the Witch appears in the credits sequence of the 2024 MCU television series Agatha All Along.